be5invis/Sarasa-Gothic/README.md

 ## What are the names?

-- LGC set being Nono Sans
+- Latin/Greek/Cyrillic character set being Noto Sans
   - Quotes (`“”`) are full width —— Gothic
   - Quotes (`“”`) are narrow —— UI
-- LGC set being Iosevka
+- Latin/Greek/Cyrillic character set being Iosevka
   - Have ligature, Em dashes (`——`) are full width —— MonoT
   - Have ligature, Em dashes (`——`) are half width —— Mono
   - No ligature, Em dashes (`——`) are half width —— Term